-Fridays, via Facebook.
-Join our Store Manager as he highlights items from our online gift shop with tips for easy entertaining.
-Check out our gift shop at chmuseums.myshopify.com.
+Fridays via Facebook join our Store Manager as he highlights items from our online gift shop with tips for easy entertaining and gift shop deals.
+Check out our gift shop at chmuseums.myshopify.com/

 Museum of York County

-Tune in each time to learn about a critter in from the Carolinas and beyond!
+Tune in each time to learn about a critter or plant from the Carolinas and beyond!